 Aloe Vera gel is proven to help with minor wounds and inflammatory skin conditions such as acne (pimples/spots).

 It’s also proven to heal burns, bruises, and abrasions – faster (studies at the end of the post)

 I wouldn’t say that I suffer from chronic adult acne, but pimples do pop up every now and then.

 I usually ignore them and try to hide them with some makeup, but after I started using the Aloe gel – I noticed they disappeared much faster.
 One even disappeared – overnight.

-Last week I enjoyed a clear skin, with no blemishes, redness or irritation.
+Last week I enjoyed clear skin, with no blemishes, redness, or irritation.